 Parenting a gender creative child or trans youth can have its challenges.
 It can also be a rewarding experience filled with love and learning.
+Here are some ideas to support yourself and your child.

 Examining the values and fears that influence parenting practices will help in figuring out how to parent in a new situation.